oneeve8/kobble-data/content/tutorialnarrative3.md

 ***

+In previous videos, I showed
 Item: Cut Copy Edit
 Track: Copy Share
 Channel: Cut Copy Edit Share

-If you cut or copy, then the paste oplast item you cut or copied will be pasted by tapping it.
+If you cut or copy, then the paste option will also appear.
+If you tap paste, the last item that you cut or copied will be pasted by tapping it.

 Another icon is a folder.
 Tapping the folder will open or close it.
 The folder must be open in order to move content into  it.